TanjilaShamima/TanjilaShamima/README.md

 ## 🏆 Achievements
 - 🏆 2nd Runner Up in the DIU Intra University girls Programming Contest.
 - 🏆 6th position in the DIU Intra Math Olympiad.
-- 🗣️ Participated in National Girls Programming Contest.
+- 🗣️ Participated in the National Girls Programming Contest.
 - 🗣️ Participated in ICPC mock contest.
 - 💻 Solved 500+ problems in several online judge platforms like URI, codeforces, UVA, etc.
 <br />